Eille Norwood: Career

 His first professional stage appearance was in 1884 with F. R. Benson's Shakespearean company.
 In 1886-7 he worked for Edward Compton's company.
 He was active on the stage until 1892, when he became ill and did not recover until about 1899.
 After acting in a revival of his play The Noble Art, retitled The Talk of the Town, in 1901, he resumed regular stage work.
 For some years he was employed by Charles Wyndham, appearing for him in My Lady of Rosedale (1904), Captain Drew on Leave (1906), and The Liars (1907).
 Among many other roles, he toured in 1909 as Raffles in a stage version of the amateur detective.
 He made his film debut in 1911.
 He directed the successful production of The Man Who Stayed at Home, which ran in London from December 1914 to July 1916.

-From 1921 to 1923 Norwood played Holmes in forty-seven silent films (45 shorts and 2 features) directed by Maurice Elvey and George Ridgwell.
+From 1921 to 1923 Norwood played Holmes in 45 two-reel short films in three series: The Adventures of Sherlock Holmes (1921), The Further Adventures of Sherlock Holmes (1922) and The Last Adventures of Sherlock Holmes (1923), and in two feature films, The Hound of the Baskervilles and The Sign of Four directed by Maurice Elvey and George Ridgwell.
+The Golden Pince-Nez was restored by the BFI National Archive in 2024 and screened for the first time since 1922.
 Hubert Willis played Watson in nearly all these films.
 For the final Holmes film, however, Hubert Willis was replaced by Arthur Cullin.
 Until Jonny Lee Miller's run in the tv series Elementary (2012 - 2019), Norwood had played Holmes more times than any other actor in film or TV.

 Norwood was earlier a stage actor associated with the Brough-Boucicault company, and he wrote several plays which were produced commercially: